ZizhouJia/pyson/README.md

 ### The Self Keyward Reference
 We can use the **self** keyward to reference the key which has already defined before.
 The corresponding value of the key will be copied and assign to the current key which uses the self keyward reference.
-The actually python object will not been copied, it just store the pointer of the origin python object **(shallow copy)** and the basic type **(int,float,bool,string,dict,list)** will be copied recursively **(deep copy)** given the PySON dict:
+The actually python object will not been copied, it just store the pointer of the origin python object **(shallow copy)** and the basic type **(int, float, bool, string, dict, list)** will be copied recursively **(deep copy)** given the PySON dict:
 ```javascript
 {